 This chapter shows that believers today can claim God’s promises and enter into the “rest” that Jesus provides.

-The “therefore” draws an inference from the lesson of chapter three.
-It should follow that Christians take a warning from the failure of Israel not claiming the promises of God.
+The “therefore” draws an inference from the lesson of chapter 3.
+It should follow that Christians take a warning from the failure of Israel in not claiming the promises of God.
 This introduces the application for the Christian to enter God’s rest.

 since a promise remains [still stands] of entering His rest,

 Hebrews 4:10 defines the nature of the “rest” promised in this chapter.
 It is something that God fully accomplished by His grace toward believers.
-“Rest” for the New Testament believer is different from the Old Testament believer.
-The believer in the church age does not have to work for their rest; it has been accomplished for them.
+“Rest” for the New Testament believer is different than for the Old Testament believer.
+Believers in the church age do not have to work for their rest; it has been accomplished for them.

 There is a new set of promises that are different from Israel’s.
-The offer of rest was not limited to the Exodus generation but was offered both to David’s generation and those hundreds of years later in the first century.
+The offer of rest was not limited to the Exodus generation but was offered both to David’s generation and the generation of hundreds of years later in the first century.

 God’s “promise” of entering His rest still stands even after the failure of others.
 This chapter emphasizes the idea that God’s rest is still extant (He 4:1, 6, 9, 11).

-Note God presence was revealed in the Garden of Eden, then in the tabernacle, then the land itself and in Solomon’s temple.
-In each of these situations worship of God was jeopardized by disobedience to God’s covenant.
+Note that God’s presence was revealed in the Garden of Eden, and then in the tabernacle, and then in the land itself and in Solomon’s temple.
+In each of these situations, worship of God was jeopardized by disobedience to God’s covenant.
 Adam was excluded from the garden.
 Most of Israel including Moses and Aaron were prohibited from entering the land.
-This does not affect their salvation but their privilege of fellowship with God (He 4:4).
+This did not affect their salvation but their privilege of fellowship with God (He 4:4).
 This was a warning to believers who were beginning to retrogress into Judaism.

 let us fear [be careful] lest any of you seem to have come short of it.